pedr0aroucha/pedr0aroucha/README.md

 <h1>🖖🏽 Hello World</h1>

 <p>
-I've been a software developer since 2019.
-I work in the market as a full satck developer using the most famous technologies such as javascript with nodejs, python, mysql, nginx and aws.
+I've been working as a software developer since 2019, but I got into the programming world in 2017 when I joined a school robotics team.
+To be more specific, I work as a full stack developer using the most famous technologies such as Javascript/Typescript with Node.js, Python, MySQL, Nginx, AWS, docker and Kubernetes.

 I've been a Linux enthusiast since 2017, I'm passionate about the OS and periodically study its ecosystem.